keystonejs/keystone/examples/virtual-field/README.md

 ### `relatedPosts`

-The `relatedPosts` field shows using the GraphQL types of a list.
+The `relatedPosts` field shows how to use the GraphQL types defined by a Keystone list.

 ```ts
 relatedPosts: virtual({